 Once construction was under way in summer of 2009, various snippets of marketing began cropping up around the area, informing guests a brand new world’s first rollercoaster was to arrive for 2010.
 Guests were also told to ride the “Demon of the Dark Forest” and to “Surrender in 2010”.
-Surrender was widely speculated at this point to be the ride’s name.
+Surrender was widely speculated at this point to be the name of the ride.
 Speculation also commenced regarding a potential retheme for the neighbouring rollercoaster, Rita, as well as the rest of the surrounding Ug Land area.

 In the opening weeks, the ride was subject to various marketing strategies that caused plenty of controversy online.
-Many guests were angered with the way the ride has been marketed, claiming it had been made out to be a white knuckle thrill ride when in actual fact it was a rollercoaster that all members of a family could enjoy.
+Many guests were angered with the way the ride had been marketed, claiming it had been made out to be a white knuckle thrill ride when in actual fact it was a rollercoaster that most members of the family could enjoy.
 The ride was dubbed as the “ultimate rollercoaster” and even a brand new form of ride known as a “psychoaster”.
-Despite the various forms of backlash regarding the marketing that occurred early on in the ride’s life, TH13TEEN is now widely accepted as a brilliant family rollercoaster and has cemented itself as part of the wonderful line up of rollercoasters at Alton Towers Resort.
+Despite the various forms of backlash regarding the marketing that occurred early on, TH13TEEN is now widely accepted as a brilliant family rollercoaster and has cemented itself as part of the wonderful line up of attractions at Alton Towers Resort.

 Several themes, rides and areas were considered for 2010, and one theme which featured heavily was that of Dark Forest, which caught people’s imaginations and, as they say, the rest was history.